Can you imagine how excited I was when the Idaho Potato Commission asked me to join their potato harvest tour? It was a food geek’s dream come true.

 - salt and pepper

-- Peel and grate potatoes.
+- Peel, rinse, and grate potatoes.
 Place grated potatoes in another bowl and rinse with water to get rid of some of the starch.
 Drain and squeeze out excess water.

 - Take the grated zucchini and squeeze out excess water.
 Mix in grated potatoes and garbanzo bean flour.
 Give the grated vegetables another big squeeze to drain out excess water.
 Mix in the eggs, chives, turmeric, about another teaspoon or two of salt, and pepper.